Toggle Menu

 7. Johnny Cash, Ragged Old Flag Using a small town’s tattered old flag as a symbol of America’s conflicted history, Cash’s spoken word testimony on heroism, strife, loss, victory, scandal, and abuse offers a capsule lesson in American history.

-8. Rosanne Cash, 500 Miles Originally written by Hedy West, this song became popular in the US during the 1960s folk revival and was included on a list of 100 essential American songs that Johnny Cash famously gave his daughter Rosanne.
+8. Rosanne Cash, 500 Miles Originally written by Hedy West, this song became popular in the US during the 1960s folk revival and was included on a list of 100 essential American songs that Johnny Cash famously bequeathed to his daughter Rosanne.
 In 2009, she produced a brilliant album featuring her versions of 12 of the 100, including this one.

 9. Leontyne Price, America the Beautiful Written in 1893 by Katharine Lee Bates, an English professor at Wellesley College, this song not only speaks to the natural beauty of America but also expresses Bates’s view that US imperialism undermines the nation’s core values.
-In this version, opera star Leontyne Price performs at a 1992 benefit.
+In this version, opera star Leontyne Price performs at a 1992 benefit concert.

 10. Gil Scott-Heron, Winter in America One of the great ScottHeron’s most well-received compositions, this bluesy lament mourns America’s lost promise: “And ain’t nobody fighting,/ ’Cause nobody knows what to save.”